vikiase/BTC-Vault-project/README.md

-# BTC Vault - STACK SATS FOR YOUR BETTER FUTURE
+# BTC Vault - Stack Sats for a Better Future!

 ## Introduction
-BTC Vault is an CLI application designed for Dollar-Cost Averaging (DCA) and other investment strategies, specifically for Bitcoin (BTC).
-The inspiration for this project came from Lubos Kovarik's stosuj.cz platform, which I greatly admire.
-I would like to credit him for his work, and as such, this project is non-commercial.
+**BTC Vault** is a command-line application designed for Dollar-Cost Averaging (DCA) and other investment strategies, primarily focused on Bitcoin (BTC).
+This project was inspired by the **stosuj.cz** platform created by Luboš Kovářík, whom I greatly admire.
+I would like to thank him for his work, and this project is non-commercial.

-This project is primarily built to showcase my technical skills in **Python**, **APIs**, **SQL databases**, **Git** and **frontend development**.
-The goal is to provide a practical tool for users who want to automate their BTC investment strategies while maintaining control over their funds.
+The main goal of this project is to showcase my technical skills in **Python**, **API**, **Git**, **data handling**, **automation**, **encryption**, **modularity - program organization**, and most importantly, **creating a meaningful and practical project**.
+The aim is to provide a practical tool for users who want to automate their BTC investment strategies.

 ## How It Works
-It interacts with the **Coinmate API** to facilitate automated BTC purchases.
-Users need an account on the Coinmate exchange, as the platform will execute orders directly within their Coinmate account.
-The user also needs to have sufficient funds on the exchange for the strategy to work.
+The application interacts with **Coinmate API** to automate BTC purchases.
+Users must have an account on the Coinmate exchange, as the platform executes orders directly on their account.
+Additionally, users must have sufficient funds on the exchange for the strategy to function properly.

-The core feature is the **DCA (Dollar-Cost Averaging) strategy** for Bitcoin investment.
-Users can configure their strategy by selecting the following parameters:
+The main feature is the **DCA (Dollar-Cost Averaging) strategy** for investing in Bitcoin.
+Users can configure their strategy using the following parameters:
 - **Interval**: Define how often purchases are made (e.g., daily, weekly).
-- **Amount**: Specify how much to invest with each order.
+- **Investment Amount**: Specify how much to invest in each transaction.
-- **Price Limit** : Set a price limit to ensure purchases are made at favorable rates.
+- **Price Limit**: Set a price limit to ensure advantageous purchases.

-This approach is designed to minimize the impact of market volatility and increase the likelihood of achieving long-term success in the crypto market.
+This strategy is designed to minimize the negative impact of market volatility and increase the likelihood of achieving long-term success in the crypto market.

-## Key Advantages
+## Key Benefits
-- **Security**: I do not have access to withdraw any funds from your account.
-In the event of a security breach, your funds remain secure on your Coinmate account, and no one (including myself) can access them.
+- **Security**: I do not have access to any funds in your account.
+In the event of a security breach, your funds remain safe in your Coinmate account, and no one (including me) can access them.
-- **Fully Automated**: Once configured, the application runs automatically, executing the user's chosen investment strategy without manual intervention.
+- **Fully Automated**: Once the strategy is set, the application runs automatically and executes purchases according to the chosen investment strategy without manual intervention.
-- **Customizable**: The DCA strategy allows users to tailor their investments to fit their risk tolerance and financial goals.
+- **Customizable**: The DCA strategy allows users to tailor their investments to match their risk profile and financial goals.

-**BTC Vault** is a powerful tool for anyone looking to make consistent, long-term Bitcoin investments while keeping control over their funds and reducing exposure to short-term market fluctuations.
+**BTC Vault** is a powerful tool for anyone looking to make consistent, long-term investments in Bitcoin, maintain control over their funds, and minimize exposure to short-term market fluctuations.